 My work in economics has spanned from education to market design to development to healthcare, not to mention my passing interests in a half-dozen other fields.
-Hopefully I can narrow it down over the next few years.
+Still working on narrowing it down!

 - Undergraduate Thesis advised by Parag Pathak.
 2021.

-- I work a lot with ESP and their programs, and for my thesis, I’m analyzing the mechanism ESP uses to assign students to classes, a variant of the Boston system extended to many-to-many matching.
+- I worked a lot with ESP and their programs, and for my thesis, I analyzed the mechanism ESP uses to assign students to classes, a variant of the Boston system extended to many-to-many matching.
 My initial proposal considered a lot of topics, like “better” mechanisms and the welfare gains/losses due to strategic play.
 While I’d love to delve into those topics, time constraints led me to focus in on whether a student with symmetric information (in the spirit of Roth + Rothblum (1999)) can benefit by misreporting their strategies.
-Writing a thesis was fully optional for me, but I decided to do it because of my interest in market design and to see how I enjoyed a larger research project .
 In the end, my feelings about finishing a thesis played a non-zero role in my choice to enroll in grad school (versus working in industry).

 - This paper was my first independent research project, and uses variation in the effectiveness of state laws to identify the impact that charters have on overall student performance.
 I don’t think that this paper was fantastic, but I do think that it was a very worthwhile exercise to help me understand a bit more what the process of research is actually like.